Ground truth: Remote sensing

-In remote sensing, "ground truth" refers to information collected on location.
+In remote sensing, "ground truth" refers to information collected at the imaged location.
 Ground truth allows image data to be related to real features and materials on the ground.
 The collection of ground truth data enables calibration of remote-sensing data, and aids in the interpretation and analysis of what is being sensed.
 Examples include cartography, meteorology, analysis of aerial photographs, satellite imagery and other techniques in which data are gathered at a distance.

-More specifically, ground truth may refer to a process in which a "pixel" on a satellite image is compared to what is there in reality (at the present time) in order to verify the contents of the "pixel" on the image (noting that the concept of a "pixel" is somewhat ill-defined).
-In the case of a classified image, it allows supervised classification to help determine the accuracy of the classification performed by the remote sensing software and therefore minimize errors in the classification such as errors of commission and errors of omission.
+More specifically, ground truth may refer to a process in which "pixels" on a satellite image are compared to what is imaged (at the time of capture) in order to verify the contents of the "pixels" in the image (noting that the concept of "pixel" is imaging-system-dependent).
+In the case of a classified image, supervised classification can help to determine the accuracy of the classification by the remote sensing system which can minimize error in the classification.

-Ground truth is usually done on site, performing surface observations and measurements of various properties of the features of the ground resolution cells that are being studied on the remotely sensed digital image.
-It also involves taking geographic coordinates of the ground resolution cell with GPS technology and comparing those with the coordinates of the "pixel" being studied provided by the remote sensing software to understand and analyze the location errors and how it may affect a particular study.
+Ground truth is usually done on site, correlating what is known with surface observations and measurements of various properties of the features of the ground resolution cells under study in the remotely sensed digital image.
+The process also involves taking geographic coordinates of the ground resolution cell with GPS technology and comparing those with the coordinates of the "pixel" being studied provided by the remote sensing software to understand and analyze the location errors and how it may affect a particular study.

 Ground truth is important in the initial supervised classification of an image.
 When the identity and location of land cover types are known through a combination of field work, maps, and personal experience these areas are known as training sites.
 The spectral characteristics of these areas are used to train the remote sensing software using decision rules for classifying the rest of the image.
-These decision rules such as Maximum Likelihood Classification, Parallelepiped Classification, and Minimum Distance Classification offer different techniques to classify an image.
+These decision rules such as Maximum Likelihood Classification, Parallelopiped Classification, and Minimum Distance Classification offer different techniques to classify an image.
 Additional ground truth sites allow the remote sensor to establish an error matrix that validates the accuracy of the classification method used.
 Different classification methods may have different percentages of error for a given classification project.
 It is important that the remote sensor chooses a classification method that works best with the number of classifications used while providing the least amount of error.

 Ground truth also helps with atmospheric correction.
-Since images from satellites obviously have to pass through the atmosphere, they can get distorted because of absorption in the atmosphere.
+Since images from satellites have to pass through the atmosphere, they can get distorted because of absorption in the atmosphere.
 So ground truth can help fully identify objects in satellite photos.